nicolajack/GraphicDesign/README.md

 <br>

-In addition, I run the Bu Quantum Instagram profile.
+In addition, I run the BU Quantum Instagram profile.

 <a href="https://www.instagram.com/bostonuquantum/?hl=en">Check it out here!</a>